Canada: Alberta

 Economic Evaluation

 Alberta has more than 450,000 oil wells of mainly lower productivity and a small number of large oil sands projects.
 A facility’s individual energy needs will determine the optimal utilization strategy, how much associated gas it produces, and the well’s access to processing and pipeline infrastructure.
 The break-even economic criteria allow for the recovery of financing costs as well as capital and operating expenses.
 Conservation options include delivering gas to the market and using it on site as a fuel and for electricity generation and reservoir pressure maintenance.
-A conservation project is considered economic, and thus requires that the gas be conserved, if the net present value of the project before tax is greater than Can$50,000 (about US$39,500 as of September 2021).
-Every 12 months, licensees should update the conservation economics for any site that is flaring or venting a combined volume of more than 900 m³ a day.
-The licensee should keep this information on file and provide it to the AER upon request within five working days.
+Directive 060 instructs oil, gas, and power generation price forecasts to be used; and asks for details on reserves, capital, and operating cost assumptions.
+A conservation project is considered economic, and thus requires that the gas be conserved, if the net present value of the project is greater than Can$55,000 (about US$40,400 as of May 2023).
+In section 21 of this chapter, we discuss how fiscal incentives influence this economic assessment.

 Measurement and Reporting